Choose Your Own Adventure: Lowcountry farmers markets

 West Ashley Farmers Market

 The latest addition to the farmers market scene and comes with the bonus of a neighboring dog park so you can trot your pup then shop it up.
 The West Ashley market opens on Wed.
 April 19 and runs from 3-7 p.m.
-I have yet to visit this spot, but Music Editor Kelly Rae Smith attests that it's a good time with live music, plenty of produce and artisan vendors, and jump castles.
-I repeat: jump castles.
+I have yet to visit this spot, but Music Editor Kelly Rae Smith attests that it's a good time with live music, plenty of produce and artisan vendors, and jump castles during the holidays.

 If you like to be the first to tell everyone about new things: